inanna-malick/akka-streams-example/README.md

       }
 ```

-//todo: use the word composable
-final append: no processing has occured, no calls made to reddit.
+So far, no processing has occurred.
 We've just described what we want to do.
-Now we make it so.
+Now we create a starting flow of Subreddit names to which we append the Ducts created in the last two steps, yielding a single `Flow[Int]` the we can materialize and run.

 ```scala
   def main(args: Array[String]): Unit = {